UCL-CompLACS/qrsim/README.md

 ## Quick usage guide

+To run a simple simulation of a single quadrotor holding a waypoint, follow these instructions:

 1. Clone the Git repository: <b>git clone https://github.com/UCL-CompLACS/qrsim.git</b>
 2. Open Matlab and switch to code: <b>cd /some/path/to/qrsim</b>
 3. Add the 'sim' directory to the Matlab search path: <b>addpath sim</b>
 4. Change to the 'example' directory: <b>cd example</b>
 5. Run an example: <b>main</b>

-Matlab should open a figure window showing a single quadrotor attempting to hold a waypoint.
+The simulation may also be controlled from outside Matlab.
+Currently, this is only supported in an Ubuntu Linux environment, and requires a little more work to set up.

-If you wish to use the tcp interface: <b>sudo apt-get install libprotobuf-java</b>
+1. Install the required libraries: <b>sudo apt-get install cmake libprotoc-dev libprotobuf7 libprotobuf-lite7 libprotobuf-java</b>
+2. Change to the 'tcp-linux' directory: <b>cd /some/path/to/qrsim/tcp-linux</b>
+3. Prepare the build environment: <b>cmake</b>
+4. Build the code: <b>make</b>
+5. Install the buid products: <b>sudo make install</b>
+-- Installing: /usr/share/java/qrsimtcpserver.jar
+-- Installing: /usr/local/include/qrsimtcpclient/QRSimTCPClient.h
+-- Installing: /usr/local/include/qrsimtcpclient/qrs_srv_cli_msg.pb.h
+-- Installing: /usr/local/lib/libqrsimtcpclient.so

 ## Documentation